 Accountability is essential for ensuring that AI systems operate fairly and ethically.
 According to the AI RMF, organizations should clearly define the roles and responsibilities of all parties involved in the development, deployment, and oversight of AI systems.
 This includes not only the technical teams but also legal, ethical, and regulatory stakeholders.

 Regular audits of AI systems are a key part of ensuring accountability.
-Through audits, organizations can assess whether AI models are exhibiting any form of AI bias.
-When the organization detects bias, it must make necessary adjustments to reduce or eliminate it, ensuring fairness in decision-making.
+Through audits, organizations can assess whether models demonstrate unfair or discriminatory behavior.
+When issues are detected, the organization must make necessary adjustments to reduce or eliminate them, ensuring fairness in decision-making.

 4. Trust: Building Confidence in AI Systems Free from Bias